comp204p-team35/website-old/README.md

 $ cd <path/to/cloned/repo>
 $ bundle exec jekyll serve
 ```
-to start a local server and then navigate to `http://localhost:4000` to view the site.
+This starts a lightweight server.
+Navigate to `http://localhost:4000` to view the site.

 Editing Pages
 -------------